HTTP-RPC/Sierra/README.md

 ```

 ### Weight and Size Values
-The "weight" attribute specifies the amount of excess space in a container that should be allocated to a component, relative to other weighted components.
+The "weight" attribute specifies the amount of excess space in a container that should be allocated to a component, relative to other weighted components in the container.
 When applied to a `Spacer` instance, it creates a "glue" component that automatically shrinks or stretches depending on the size of its container.
 However, weights are not limited to spacers and can be applied to any component type:

 ```xml
 <row-panel spacing="4" weight="1">